 Professor Adams co-authored The Practice of Law School: Getting in and Making the Most of Your Legal Education with Christen Civiletto Carey, Esq.
 This book, which was published in June 2003 by ALM Publishing, a division of American Lawyer Media, is intended to help new law students find out what to expect, how to succeed at every stage, and how to make their law-school experience both fulfilling and relevant to their development as lawyers.
 Professor Adams, as the holder of the Leroy Highbaugh, Sr. Chair in faculty research for the 2004-05 and 2005-06 academic years, prepared a commercial transactions casebook published by Thomson/West, Commercial Transactions: A Survey of United States Law with International Perspective, and engaged in other research as her primary full-time responsibility during the 2005-06 academic year.
 A third book, Uniform Commercial Code in a Nutshell, 7th ed., which was coauthored with Bradford Stone, was published by Thomson/West during the summer of 2008, followed by the 8thedition in 2012, and a fourth book, Global Issues in Commercial Law, was published by Thomson/West in 2009 with co-author Claude Rohwer.
 Her fifth book, CISG Basics: A Guide to International Sales Law, was written with Professor Candace Zierdt.
 Professor Adams has also written almost twenty law review articles.

-Professor Adams is also a member of the American Law Institute, chair of the American Bar Association Business Law Section's Uniform Commercial Code Committee, a member of the Board of Regents of the American College of Commercial Finance Lawyers, the American Bar Association's Liaison to the Permanent Editorial Board for the UCC, Editor-in-Chief of the UCC Law Journal, the faculty advisor for the College of Law’s Dispute Resolution Board, one of the faculty coordinators for the Social Justice Advocacy Concentration, one of the faculty pro bono coordinators, a faculty mentor for LL.M students concentrating their studies on international business, and a member of the Florida Bar's Public Interest Law Section Homelessness Committee.
+Professor Adams is a member of the American Law Institute, a member of Council for the American Bar Association Business Law Section, a commissioner for the American Bar Association Commission on Homelessness and Poverty, a fellow of the American College of Commercial Finance Lawyers, the American Bar Association's Liaison to the Permanent Editorial Board for the UCC, Editor-in-Chief of the UCC Law Journal, the faculty advisor for the College of Law's Dispute Resolution Board, one of the faculty coordinators for the Social Justice Advocacy Concentration, a faculty mentor for LL.M students concentrating their studies on international business, and a member of the Florida Bar's Public Interest Law Section Homelessness Committee.

 Phone: 727-562-7870 | Email: email@example.com | Office: DA-201 (Gulfport)